 Beeswax is used in numerous ways.
 Beeswax makes candles that remove air pollutants.
 Beeswax protects shoes and furniture from water when applied as a tincture.
 Cosmetics with beeswax repair and regenerate skin.
 Cotton fabrics submerged in beeswax create sustainable food wraps.
 Salves made with beeswax treat cuts, wounds and burns.

-Store beeswax at room temperature in the dark.
+Store beeswax at room temperature.
 Avoid keeping near a heating source or exposed to direct sunlight.
 Heat will soften beeswax and accelerate the natural color deterioration.